mackerell-lab/Tutorial-Repo/README.md

 # Tutorial-Repo

-A repository for practicing github.
+A repository for learning, testing and implementing git and python.